novasamatech/parity-signer/docs/src/development/UOS.md

 # Scope

-This is interpretation of UOS format used by Parity Signer.
-Since upstream version of the published format diverges from actually implemented too much, this document was produced as representation of current state of UOS format compatible with Parity Signer.
-This document only covers networks compatible with Parity Signer (i.e. Substrate-based networks).
-This document also describes special payloads that are used for maintaining Parity Signer instance.
+This is interpretation of UOS format used by Polkadot Vault.
+Since upstream version of the published format diverges from actually implemented too much, this document was produced as representation of current state of UOS format compatible with Polkadot Vault.
+This document only covers networks compatible with Polkadot Vault (i.e. Substrate-based networks).
+This document also describes special payloads that are used for maintaining Polkadot Vault instance.

-Thus, effectively, this document describes input and output format for QR codes used by Parity Signer.
+Thus, effectively, this document describes input and output format for QR codes used by Polkadot Vault.

 # Terminology